-On February 5, 1885, the Donnelly Post Office opens.
-Simon Donnelly is the first postmaster.
-The original location was in King County on the southwest shore of Squak Lake (later Lake Samammish).
-This was the location of a sawmill set up by Donnelly and a Mr. McMahone.
+On February 5, 1885, the Donnelly Post Office opens with Simon Donnelly as the first postmaster.
+The office is in King County on the southwest shore of Squak Lake (now Lake Samammish), where a sawmill had been set up by Donnelly and a Mr. McMahone.

 Sources: